How Manufacturers Can Observe National Safety Month

 Many work-related injuries are preventable through proper training, safety practices, equipment outfitting and availability.
 For example:

-- 33.5% of injuries were due to overexertion – whether in lifting, lowering or repetitive motion
+- Injuries due to overexertion – whether in lifting, lowering or repetitive motion

 - These types of injuries can be prevented through proper training, stretching, following of procedures and integration of automated equipment